Francine DolinsBehavioral Primatology Animal Spatial Cognition

-On May 30 - June 3 a small-scale workshop will take place.
+On June 1-2 a small-scale workshop will take place.
 The workshop will involve a small number of participants who will have the opportunity to share their research and ideas with peers coming from a broad spectrum of disciplines.
 Although all are welcome to apply, priority will be given to young researchers.
 Applicants will be selected based on the organizers' judgement on potential synergies and collaborations across scientific disciplines.
 The aim of this workshop is to create a friendly and welcoming atmosphere where scientific ideas can develop organically.
 A schedule will be arranged so that each participant will have the opportunity to present a short talk on a topic related to some of the proposed questions (both original research and reviews of existing literature are welcome) with plenty of time for discussion and joint work in breakout groups.
 This event will be hosted online with a combination of Zoom meetings and a Gather.Town social space.
-Applications welcome until May 27.Apply
+Apply-->

 The main event will consist of a series of plenary talks by invited speakers followed by moderated discussion sessions.

 A social meeting space on Gather.Town will be available for informal discussion during breaks.
 Participants will be able to use it at their leisure during the event.

 This event will be hosted online.
 Details will be sent by email to registered participants.
 The plenary sessions and discussions will be livestreamed on YouTube